sinnerJoe/kframework-pretty-printer/README.md

 # Pretty printer for krun and HTML generator for K files

-#Install
+# Install

 a.
 Download the apps from bin/<your_os> folder and place them in a folder from PATH variable (place them in kframework folder along with regular krun executable).

-b.
-Use stack to compile:
-Build using stack tool:
+b.Build using stack tool:
 0. [Install KFramework](http://www.kframework.org/index.php/K_tool_binaries)
 1. [Install stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 2. ```git clone https://github.com/wildProgrammer/kframework-pretty-printer``` copy the repository